profsmith89/ctps/_sources/chap11.md

 ## Maintaining a frontier

-Let's tackle the first tracking change we mentioned: keeping a list of all the places we haven't explored.
-Each time through the current while-loop body, lines 12-22 generate a list of available `moves`, which are directions to new locations that we haven't explored.
-The script then randomly makes one of these moves and on the next loop iteration discards the others, which was fine when we were happy to hit a dead-end and end the current simulation round.
-But now we should exit the while-loop by the if-statement on line 24 only when there isn't *any* path in the map from start to goal.
+Let's continue our fixes by keeping a list of all the places we haven't explored.
+Recall that each time through the current while-loop body, lines 12-22 generate a list of available `moves`, which are directions to new locations that we haven't explored.
+We then randomly makes one of these moves and discard the others.
+Discarding our other choices was fine when we were happy to hit a dead-end and end the current simulation round, but now we should exit the while-loop by the if-statement on line 24 only when there isn't *any* path in the map from start to goal.
 This means we need to lift the zeroing of the `moves` list (currently line 14) to a point before the while-loop so that the while-loop can maintain the list of *every* unexplored path.

 In goal-directed search algorithms, this `moves` list is what is typically called the *frontier*, and we'll rename `moves` to `frontier` throughout.
 On this frontier list, we'll place unexplored locations (rather than directions) since we'll need to jump in our map from a `loc` which is a dead-end to one of these frontier-recorded, unexplored locations.
 Recording a direction is not enough information to make this jump.